 Law Enforcement Agencies

 Combined, 250 out of 254 counties in Texas are currently using the basic version of our software with interests to implement a similar framework in other states around the country.
-Of these 250 participating counties, four have extended their use to the advanced version of our system.
+Of these 250 participating counties, five have extended their use to the advanced version of our system.

 |Information Sharing||• Share data between departments and agencies across the state||✔︎||✔︎|